About us

 • social and emotional development

-The goal of our services is to build on your child’s strengths so that they are empowered to engage in all that life has to offer, including: daily self care, play, social activities and routines.
+Our goal is to use compassion, understanding and your child’s own motivation and strengths to empower children to engage in all that life has to offer, including: daily self care, play, social activities and routines.

 About Lindsay